krimuru9336/TeamBWiSe2021GDSDProject/credentials/README.md

 Password: gdsdWiSe2021%

-# Steps to Deploy to Cloud
+# Steps to Deploy to Cloud - cloning from git

 1. Create EC2 Instance
 2. Save security key in an accessible location